Why Was Ted Bundy Sentenced to Death?

 When asked how his path to violence began, Bundy equivocated a bit, but said he grew up in a "fine, solid Christian home" where he experienced no abuse.
 He said he took full responsibility for the crimes he had committed, but also blamed his sick tendencies on a long-held pornography addiction (he'd started out watching softcore porn but his preferences began escalating to more violent types).

-Bundy also called his mother, Louise Bundy, in Tacoma, Washington, to say goodbye, twice.
+Bundy spent time that night praying with Fred Lawrence, a Methodist minister, who would also attend his actual execution in the morning.
+Bundy also called his mother, Louise Bundy, in Tacoma, Wash., to say goodbye, twice.
 At the end of the second call, Louise told him, "You'll always be my precious son."

-Bundy refused a special meal of his selection, so he was reportedly given a standard meal of steak, eggs, toast, and hash browns around 4:50 am.
+Bundy refused a special meal of his selection, so he was reportedly given a standard meal of steak, eggs, toast and hash browns around 4:50 am.
 However, he didn't touch any of his food.
-He was led into the execution room at 7 a.m.—his head and right leg shaved for the electrodes— and reportedly "looked startled" as he was strapped into the large oak chair.
+He was led into the execution room at 7 a.m.—his head and right leg shaved for the electrodes—and reportedly "looked startled" as he was strapped into the large oak chair.

 Hundreds of onlookers had gathered across the street in gleeful anticipation of the notorious killer's death.
 They milled around in a field drinking coffee and beer and eating donuts, according to the Orlando Sentinel.
 It was a carnival-like atmosphere, replete with chanting, singing, beer-swilling, sign-waving, cheering and fireworks.
 People even sold commemorative "Fry-Day" T-shirts.
 Others wore shirts that said, "Burn Bundy" and "Toast Ted."
 One spectator held up a bedsheet on which he wrote, "I Like My Ted Well Done."

-What were Ted Bundy's last words?
+What Were Ted Bundy's Last Words?

 After he was settled in, Superintendent Tom Barton asked Bundy for his last words.
 "Jim and Fred, I'd like you to give my love to my family and friends," Bundy, who was wearing blue slacks and a pale blue prison-issued shirt, said into the microphone.
 (This was directed at his lawyer, Jim Coleman, and Fred Lawrence).
 Forty-two spectators were watching the encounter from behind a clear plexiglass wall.